-- A. Sequence - 1.
-Follow base paving. - B. Prerequisite - 1.
-All laterals to be installed. - 2.
-Road paving (minimum base only) must be installed for final manhole testing. - 3.
-Testing prior to minimum base paving is at the option of and convenience of Developer/Contractor.
-Final testing will take place after paving. - C. Notification - 1.
-Notify Engineer at least 72 hours in advance. - 2.
-Engineer will notify Township Water and Wastewater Operations Manager. - D Process - 1.
-Sanitary sewers shall be plugged, and each section tested in accordance with Section 01440, Part 3.03.
+- 1. Sanitary sewers shall be plugged, and each section tested in accordance with Section 01440, Part 3.03.
 All laterals must be connected and capped.
-If leakage is greater than acceptance criteria, repairs must be done, then the section must be successfully retested. - Manholes shall be plugged then tested in accordance with Section 01440, Part 3.01.
-If leakage is greater than acceptance criteria, repairs must be done, followed by a retest of the manhole. - 3.
-Force mains shall be pressure tested with water in accordance with Section 01440, Part 3.02.
+If leakage is greater than acceptance criteria, repairs must be done, then the section must be successfully retested. - 2.
+Manholes shall be plugged then tested in accordance with Section 01440, Part 3.01.
+If leakage is greater than acceptance criteria, repairs must be done, followed by a retest of the manhole. - Force mains shall be pressure tested with water in accordance with Section 01440, Part 3.02.
 If leakage is greater than acceptance criteria, repairs must be done, followed by a retest of the force main. - 4.
 Deflection test of PVC pipe shall be performed with a mandrel in accordance with Section 01440, Part 3.04.
 If a section is found to have excessive deflection the pipe shall be replaced. - 5.
 A punch list will be developed following the testing.
 The punch list will be prepared by Township Engineer and submitted to Township for their concurrence.